Mark Stevenson works as a lecturer in acting and directs across several programmes at RCS, including the BA Performance in BSL and English programme.

-Mark is a graduate of both Oxford University and the Royal Conservatoire of Scotland (RSAMD as was!)
-He worked as an actor across Scotland as well as internationally.
-He now works as a lecturer in acting and directs across several programmes at the RCS.
+He is a graduate of both the University of Oxford and the Royal Conservatoire of Scotland (RSAMD as was!).
+He has worked as an actor across Scotland as well as internationally.

 With Hugh Hodgart, he was assistant director on Victory and directed Eight by Ella Hickson for New Up North Scotland Theatre co., both performed at Tron Theatre.